csjx/realtime-data/docs/source/user/user-guide.rst

 Managing the DataTurbine Server Software
 ========================================

 The DataTurbine software is installed in `/usr/local/RBNB/current`.
-It’s running on port `3333` both on the shore station Linux server (Internet IP: `168.105.160.139`, VPN IP `192.168.100.60`) and the UH campus server (Internet IP: `bbl.ancl.hawaii.edu`, VPN IP: `192.168.103.50`), and is set up as a standard Linux service installed in the `/etc/init.d` directory, with a run level script called `rbnb`.
+It’s running on port `3333` both on the shore station Linux server (Internet IP: `168.105.160.139`, VPN IP `192.168.100.60`) and the UH campus server (Internet IP: `realtime.pacioos.hawaii.edu`, VPN IP: `192.168.103.50`), and is set up as a standard Linux service installed in the `/etc/init.d` directory, with a run level script called `rbnb`.
 The DataTurbine is set to start whenever each of the systems is rebooted.
 The server’s event log is located in `/var/log/rbnb/rbnb.log`.
 The DataTurbine’s internal stream archive is located in `/var/lib/rbnb`.
 In the event that instrument source drivers cannot connect to the DataTurbine, look at the event log to see if there are connection, memory, or file system errors.
 If so, the DataTurbine service may need to be restarted, the stream archives reloaded (automatic), and the instrument drivers reconnected.

 Starting the DataTurbine
 ------------------------